floriangbh/FacebookImagePicker/README.md

 ## Customisation

 You can apply some customisation.
-To do it you can use the [GBHFacebookPickerConfig structure](CUSTOMISATION.md).
+To do it you can use the [FacebookPickerConfig structure](CUSTOMISATION.md).

 ## Aditionals informations